Skip to main content

 Microalbumin (Urine)

-Microalbumin testing helps athletes understand kidney stress related to intense training.
+Microalbumin testing helps active individuals understand kidney stress related to intense training.
 Exercise-induced proteinuria can temporarily elevate urine albumin levels, so understanding your baseline is important for distinguishing normal training responses from potential kidney concerns.

 Learn more